felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 wallet withdraw the desired amount of money, users select from within the Taler wallet the payment service provider operated by TOPS and wire this amount of money to the bank account of the payment service provider.
 TOPS may introduce further withdrawal options or cease to offer existing mechanisms.
 Any transaction fees or other fees associated with wiring or with withdrawals shall be borne by the users.
-The users' funds do not receive interest and no interest rates are given for balances in Taler wallets.
+Users’ funds do not earn interest.
 Users acknowledge that their credit balance is not covered by customer deposit protection.

 To unload a Taler wallet, users must transfer their funds to a Swiss bank account.
 International payments are not permitted.
 With the Taler wallet installed in the smartphone or web browser, users can make payments